jpita/jose-pita/README.md

 ## Improvements to my test

-* Put log messages on every stop so they show on Allure to guide us through the fails
+* Put log messages on every step (click, assert, send keys) so they show on Allure to guide us through the fails
 * Add screenshots on fails
 * Add tags to Allure like `login group` or `high priority` , etc...
 * For some reason the report says 6 tests where there are only 3...